wbaopaul/scATAC-pro/README.md

 -   RGT (for footprint analysis, will ask whether you want to install it since the installation is done through conda, which takes a while and you may not want to conduct footprint analysis)
 -   Trimmomatic
+-   bowtie/bowtie2 (user install them if don't want to use bwa)
 -   R packages (DESeq2, cisTopic, RcisTarget, AUCell, BSgenome.Hsapiens.UCSC.hg38, BSgenome.Hsapiens.UCSC.hg19, BSgenome.Mmusculus.UCSC.mm10, BSgenome.Mmusculus.UCSC.mm9, clusterProfiler, VisCello)

 Quick start